Cloud-Foundations/Dominator/cmd/installer/README.md

 on the DHCP response.
 By default, the configuration files are downloaded from the TFTP server.

-If the `-configurationLoader` option is specified then the specified programme is run instead of fetching the configuration files from the TFTP server.
+If the `-configurationLoader` option is given then the specified programme is run instead of fetching the configuration files from the TFTP server.
 This allows you to integrate into an existing system for publishing configuration data and converting to the format that the *installer* expects.
 The following